dbAbstract/RestaurantAPI/README.md

        cargo run --release

- The Rust compiler now optimizes the binary executable thus resulting in better runtime and performance.
+ The Rust compiler now rebuilds and optimizes the binary executable thus resulting in better runtime and performance.

  **2. Sending HTTP requests to Server:**

- Now that the REST API is running, we can send various requests to it.
+ Now that the REST Service is running, we can send various requests to it.
 Before you do that, please have a look at the endpoints provided by the API, the parameters you can send through as well as the expected return type and value.
 I have also provided templates for the HTTP requests that you can send the REST API with examples.
+The curl requests should be sent through your command line terminal.
+Any request to an IP address you type in your web browser is HTTP GET by default so some of these endpoints may behave unexpectedly or fail outright if you try accessing them via web browser.

 2.1 ***index: GET***